AgentLabCn/hav/README.md

 ## Quick Start

-### 1. Determine a ABM model to be validated (Taking `traffic_model.py` as an example)
+### 1. Determine a ABM model to be validated (Taking `Case1_traffic_model.py` as an example)
 First, you need to import the ABM model you want to validate.
-In this example, we use the TrafficModel from the `traffic_model.py` file:
+In this example, we use the TrafficModel from the `Case1_traffic_data/traffic.py` file:

-`from traffic_model import TrafficModel`
+`from Case1_traffic_data.traffic import TrafficModel`

 ### 2. Set paramenters required in Traffic Model
 Next, you need to define the parameters for the TrafficModel.
 These parameters determine the initial conditions and behavior of the model.
 Here is an example of setting the parameters for the traffic model: